facebook/react-native-website/docs/testing.md

 ### Structuring Tests

-Your tests should be short and ideally test just one thing.
+Your tests should be short and ideally test only one thing.
 Let's start with an example unit test:

 ```js
 it('given a date in the past, colorForDueDate() returns red', () => {